A Bayesian Lasso based Sparse Learning Model: The Bayesian Lasso Sparse Model

 \subsection{Fast optimization algorithm}

-One disadvantage of the original RVM method described by \cite{tipping2001sparse} is that it is computationally slow in the maximization of the type-II likelihood.
-The RVM begins with all the $N$ basis functions included in the model and updates the hyperparameters iteratively.
+A disadvantage of the original RVM method described by \cite{tipping2001sparse} is that it is computationally slow in the maximization of the type-II likelihood.
+The original RVM begins with all $N$ basis functions included in the model and updates the hyperparameters iteratively.
 During the updates, some of the basis functions are pruned.
 However, the first few iterations require $O(N^3)$ computations. \cite{tipping2003fast} overcome this problem by introducing a Fast Marginal Likelihood Maximization algorithm for Sparse Bayesian Models.
-Instead of updating the whole hyperparameter vector $\boldsymbol{\tau}$, only a single parameter $\tau_i$ is updated at each iteration.
+Instead of updating the whole hyperparameter vector $\boldsymbol{\tau}$, only a single parameter $\tau_i$ is updated at each iteration (step 4 of Algorithm~\ref{alg:seq}).
+We follow the procedure explained by \cite{tipping2003fast} and choose the $\tau_i$ that gives the largest increase of the log marginal likelihood in Equation~\eqref{llikny}.
 This fast maximization process is utilized in many sparse learning studies including the work by \cite{ babacan2010bayesian}.
-In this paper, we also utilize this algorithm for the maximization of the log-likelihood function given in Equation~\eqref{llikny}.

-In order to find the derivative of $L$ with respect to a single parameter $\tau_i$, we rewrite the formula of Equation \eqref{llikny} as follows:
+To find the new value of $\tau_i$, we first rewrite Equation~\eqref{llikny} as:

-where and only the terms related to $\boldsymbol{\tau}$ are included.
-The log-likelihood function $L(\boldsymbol{\tau})$ has now been decomposed into two parts; the first part is the log-likelihood where $\tau_i$ and the corresponding $\boldsymbol{\phi}_i$ are excluded and the last one contains the terms that involve $\tau_i$.
-In order to obtain the above expression \eqref{llany}, the covariance matrix in the log-likelihood in Equation~\eqref{llikny} has been decomposed as:

-where $\mathbf{C}_{-i}$ denotes $\mathbf{C}$ without the inclusion of basis function $i$.
-Further, the Woodbury identity has been used on the expression for the covariance matrix given in Equation~\eqref{nyexsig}, such that the inverse of the covariance matrix is rewritten as:

-and the determinant identity has been used to obtain the following decomposition of the determinant:

-These last two expressions have been inserted in Equation~\eqref{llikny}, and by considering only those terms that involve $\boldsymbol{\tau}$ , we obtain Equation \eqref{llany}.
-From this decomposition, we are now appropriately positioned to find the derivative of $L(\boldsymbol{\tau})$ with respect to $\tau_i$, where the other parameters are considered as fixed: